razvanstanga/redis-post-views-wordpress-plugin/readme.txt

 Stable tag: 1.7
 License: GPLv2 or later

-Highly optimized post views using Redis
+Highly optimized post views counter using Redis

 == Description ==

 Imagine a high traffic website that needs post views as an algorithm to display posts on the homepage.
 This website also uses <a href="https://wordpress.org/plugins/vcaching/" target="_blank">Varnish Caching</a>.
-So we need an AJAX based post view counter.
+So we need an AJAX based post views counter.
 Now imagine a minimum 5000 concurrent users browsing the website, so we can't use the default "AJAX in Plugins" as live updates on the backend using update_post_meta will be very painful for the backend.

 So what can we do ?